 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Walker & Dunlop, headquartered in the US, reported total carbon emissions of approximately 18,956,000 kg CO2e.
 This figure includes 339,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources.
-The company’s Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, steam, heating, and cooling, amounted to about 1,366,000 kg CO2e.
-Notably, the majority of their emissions, approximately 18,595,000 kg CO2e, fall under Scope 3, which includes emissions from business travel, employee commuting, and waste generated in operations.
-Walker & Dunlop has not set specific reduction targets or initiatives as part of their climate commitments, nor do they have any SBTi (Science Based Targets initiative) reduction targets.
-The absence of documented reduction initiatives suggests a need for further development in their climate strategy.
-The company’s emissions data is not cascaded from any parent organization, indicating that all reported figures are independently sourced from Walker & Dunlop, Inc. As they continue to assess their carbon footprint, the focus on transparency and accountability will be crucial in addressing their environmental impact.
+Scope 2 emissions, related to purchased electricity, steam, heating, and cooling, accounted for about 1,366,000 kg CO2e.
+The majority of their emissions, approximately 18,595,000 kg CO2e, fell under Scope 3, which includes indirect emissions from the value chain, such as business travel and employee commuting.
+Walker & Dunlop has not set specific reduction targets or initiatives as part of their climate commitments, nor do they participate in the Science Based Targets initiative (SBTi).
+The absence of documented reduction targets suggests a need for further development in their climate strategy.
+The company’s emissions data is not cascaded from any parent organisation, indicating that all reported figures are independently sourced from Walker & Dunlop, Inc. Overall, while Walker & Dunlop has made strides in transparency regarding their emissions, the lack of reduction targets highlights an area for potential improvement in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents